Ilya2000Klimov/PerfectTransitions/docs/status.md

 - A **checkpointing system** ensures the process resumes from where it left off if interrupted.

 ### **2. Training the LSTM for Transition Prediction**
+To achieve a seamless transition, we need to determine what group of songs, when paired with the ending of the previous track, will blend seamlessly.

+To address this challenge, we decided to train an AI model that predicts how a song will continue based on a given section.
+We adopted the Long Short-Term Memory (LSTM) model to train on music/audio data, enabling it to forecast the continuation of input audio clips.

+LSTM was chosen because music is composed of notes and sequences, and to capture the musical flow, we need a model that recognizes patterns and allow past inputs to influence the current output.

+Given a segment of song, we split it into two parts.
+We feed the first part into the model and calculate the loss by comparing the model's output with the second part of the file.
+This process compares the model's predicted continuation to the actual continuation, giving us a loss function to optimize the model.

 We train a **Bidirectional LSTM** with **contrastive triplet loss** to predict the most seamless transition between song clips.